|

 While challenges abound for felons in the business world, it is critical to acknowledge their potential to contribute positively to society.
 Many inspiring stories of successful entrepreneurs with a past criminal record underscore the importance of second chances.

-The entrepreneurial spirit and industry potential of this important and deserving population requires a concerted effort from stakeholders in government and private business.
-Efforts such as providing vocational training, mentorship programs, easing restrictions for funding, and promoting fair hiring practices can pave the way for meaningful inclusion for this class.
+The entrepreneurial spirit and industry potential of this important and deserving population require a concerted effort from stakeholders in government and private business.
+Efforts such as providing vocational training, and mentorship programs, easing restrictions for funding, and promoting fair hiring practices can pave the way for meaningful inclusion for this class.

 Therefore, navigating the business landscape as an individual with a felony is no easy task; but our inclusion, pursued (legally), can be richly rewarding, for both the individuals and for society at large.